|

 You can check the up-to-date train timetables at the official Indonesian Railways Kereta Api website.

-Honestly, it’s not the most user-friendly website (and it doesn’t have an English version unless you auto-translate it with Google Translate but then the search function breaks), so here’s the distilled information you need.
+Honestly, it’s not the most user-friendly website.
+Also, it doesn’t have an English version unless you auto-translate it with Google Translate but then the search function breaks.

 Trains from above